mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 :::warning
 For practical purposes, each demo in the documentation has its own `LocalizationProvider` wrapper.
 **We _do not_ recommend reproducing this pattern as-is.**
-For almost all use cases, you should wrap your entire app with a single `LocalizationProvider` to avoid the need to repeat boilerplate code in multiple places.
+For almost all use cases, you should wrap your entire app with a single `LocalizationProvider` to avoid repeating boilerplate code in multiple places.
 :::

 {{"component": "modules/components/PickersRenderingInstructions.js"}}